sonali8434/SowWhat-Kya_Boyein-Crop_prediction_App/README.md

 ###### RELEVANCE TO THE PROBLEM STATEMENT :
 As the problem statement suggests that we have to devise something using AI for farmers that will serve as a solution to one of their problems faced practising conventional  agricultural practises.
 Our prediction app will help the farmers in selection process of a crop for a particular agricultural land.
 This will leads to efficient agriculture and maximum utilisation of resources in right direction which in turn is a sustainable practise.
 ###### BUILT WITH :
-* Decision Forest ML model with 99.84% accuracy
+* Decision Tree ML model with 99.84% accuracy
 * Python, Numpy, Pandas
 * Flutter
 * Dart